WillowChat/Thump/README.md

 Check the [Issues](https://github.com/voxelcarrot/Thump/issues) for an idea of what needs doing before the next milestone is released (currently MVP).

+Development builds are published at https://hopper.bunnies.io/job/Thump/.
+Documentation will be on the [wiki](https://github.com/voxelcarrot/Thump/wiki).

 ## Building
 This mod uses Forge's Gradle wrapper for pretty easy setup and building.
 There are better guides around the internet for using it, and I don't do anything particularly special.